Monday, 28 August 2017

 Chaudhry Muhammad Nawaz , the younger son of Subedar Khudad Khan.

-I could not meet him then, however later I talked to Ali Nawaz, grandson of Khudadad Khan, two or three times and also exchanged message through whatsapp.
-I wanted to know the location of his grandfather's Victoria Cross.
-But he could give me no satisfactory answer.
-However, during my research on the net, I found that the Victoria Cross in question is at the moment on exhibition in Imperial War Museum, London.
+I could not meet him then; however, later I talked to Ali Nawaz, the grandson of Khudadad Khan, two or three times and also exchanged messages with him through WhatsApp.
+I wanted to know the location of his grandfather's Victoria Cross, but he could not give me a satisfactory answer.
+However, during my research on the internet, I found that the Victoria Cross in question is currently on display at the Imperial War Museum, London.

 http://www.victoriacrossonline.co.uk/khudadad-khan-vc/4587318329